deryckschnee-dev/ANSI-C/README.md

 _I claim no rights whatsoever concerning my use of this publication.
 It's a great book.
 Go buy a copy!_

-I am using the ANSI-C (C89) standard with Clang compiler version 17.0.2 on Windows 10 64-bit.
+I am using the Clang compiler version 14.0.0 on Ubuntu 22.04 LTS

 -ds